CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error and a help message on how to add a task<br>
   Use case resumes at step 1

-#### Use case: Task deletion

-**MSS**

-1. User requests to delete tasks
-2. Dueue displays all finished and unfinished tasks under current list
-3. User requests to delete tasks by task indices
-4. Dueue shows the remaining tasks in the list
-Use case ends.

-**Extensions**

-3a.
-User input task indices contain undefined items.
->3a1.
+1b.
+The given task already has an unfinished duplicate in current Dueue

+> 1b1.
 Dueue shows an error message<br>
- Use case resumes at step 2.
+  Use case resumes at step 1

-#### Use case: Create repeating task
+#### Use case: Add an event

 **MSS**

-1. User requests to add task by specifying the name and repeating frequency
+1. User requests to add an event by specifying its name, the due date and time in the format of time period, and other fields as optional
-2. Dueue shows the added task
-Use case ends.
+2. Dueue shows the added event by name and other fields Use case ends.

 **Extensions**

 1a.
 The given add command input is invalid

 > 1a1.
-Dueue shows an error and a help message on how to add a task<br>
+Dueue shows an error and a help message on how to add an event<br>
   Use case resumes at step 1

-#### Use case: Add a venue to a task
+#### Use case: Delete task(s)

 **MSS**

-1. User requests to add venue to a specific task
+1. User requests to delete tasks by task index/indices
-2. Dueue displays the updated task description with the venue.
-Use case ends.
+2. Dueue displays the successul message and update current list view Use case ends.

 **Extensions**

 1a.
-The given add command input is invalid
+User input task index/indices contain undefined items.

-> 1a1.
-Dueue shows an error and a help message on how to add a task<br>
+>1a1.
+Dueue shows an error message<br>
-  Use case resumes at step 1
+ Use case resumes at step 1.

-#### Use case: Add the map to the venue of a task
+#### Use case: Mark task(s) as finished

 **MSS**

-1. User requests to add a map to the venue of a task
+1. User requests to mark task(s) as finished
-2. Dueue displays the task updated task description with the map.
-Use case ends.
+2. Dueue displays the successul message and update current list view Use case ends.

 **Extensions**

 1a.
-The given add command input is invalid
+User input task index/indices contain undefined items.

-> 1a1.
-Dueue shows an error and a help message on how to add a task<br>
+>1a1.
+Dueue shows an error message<br>
-  Use case resumes at step 1
+ Use case resumes at step 1.

-#### Use case: Add a task with the list it belongs to
+#### Use case: View help message

-**MSS**
+**MSS***

-1. User requests to add a task with a list name provided
+1. User requests to view the help message for a specific command
-2. Dueue displays the added task under the list
+2. Dueue displays the help message <br>
 Use case ends.

 **Extensions**

 1a.
-Given list does not exist.
-> 3a1.
-Dueue shows an error message and ask whether the user wants to create a new list
-> 3a2.
-User indicate yes<br>
-  Use case resume at step 1

-1b.
-The list name does not exist
+The given command keyword is undefined.

-> 1b1.
-Dueue shows an error message and ask whether the user wants to create a new list
+> 1a1.
+Dueue shows an error message<br>
-> 1b2.
-User indicate No
   Use case resumes at step 1

 #### Use case: View tasks due today